Rich world pumps aid to fight virus, Britain latest to face lockdown

 On markets, investors have dumped assets everywhere, many switching to U.S. dollars perceived as a rare safe haven for money.
 Other currencies hit historic lows, with Britain’s pound teetering near its weakest since 1985.

-Policymakers in the United States, Europe and Asia have slashed interest rates and opened liquidity taps to try to stabilize economies left almost comatose with quarantined consumers, broken supply chains, disrupted transport and paralyzed businesses.
+Policymakers in the United States, Europe and Asia have slashed interest rates and opened liquidity taps to try to stabilise economies left almost comatose with quarantined consumers, broken supply chains, disrupted transport and paralysed businesses.

 The virus, thought to have originated from wildlife on mainland China late last year, has jumped to 172 other nations and territories with more than 20,000 new cases reported in the past 24 hours - a new daily record.